ignitialio/dlake-service/README.md

 # dlake: Ignitial.io service

 > WARNING!
-> WIP: only Mongo is available for now as database engine
+> only Mongo is available for now as database engine.
+Couch is WIP

 Provides role based access controlled database access for IgnitialIO web apps.